People are usually infected when they accidentally consume soil, water, or food that has been contaminated by Echinococcus eggs passed in dog stool.

 Echinococcus granulosus is common in the sheep-raising areas of the Mediterranean, Middle East, Australia, New Zealand, South Africa, and South America.
 It also occurs rarely in some parts of North America.

 Echinococcus multilocularis occurs mainly in Central Europe, Alaska, Canada, and Siberia.
-It also occurs rarely in Wyoming, the Dakotas, and the upper Midwest.
+It also occurs rarely in the continental United States in Wyoming, the Dakotas, and the upper Midwest.

 Dogs, particularly herd dogs, become infected when they consume cysts of the tapeworms in tissues of infected animals (such as sheep, goats, cattle, or pigs).
 The cysts (called hydatid cysts) develop into adult tapeworms in the dog's intestine.
 Infected dogs pass tapeworm eggs in their stool.
 Sheep, cattle, goats, or pigs consume tapeworm eggs in soil contaminated with dog stool.
 Inside these animals, the eggs hatch and develop into cysts in the animal's internal organs.